winesapOS/winesapOS/README.md

 #### Release Builds

+0. Secure Boot is not supported.
+    - If using Windows and BitLocker is enabled then disable it first.
+    - Then disable Secure Boot in the BIOS.
 1. Download the latest release from [here](https://winesapos.lukeshort.cloud/repo/iso/).
     - Performance (recommended) = Requires 30 GiB of free space to download and extract.
     - Minimal (for users low on storage space or who want control over what is installed) = Requires 11 GiB of free space to download and extract.